Gaussian function: Properties

 These Gaussians are plotted in the accompanying figure.

-Gaussian functions centered at zero minimize the Fourier uncertainty principle.

 The product of two Gaussian functions is a Gaussian, and the convolution of two Gaussian functions is also a Gaussian, with variance being the sum of the original variances: $c^2 = c_1^2 + c_2^2$.
 The product of two Gaussian probability density functions (PDFs), though, is not in general a Gaussian PDF.

+The Fourier uncertainty principle becomes an equality if and only if (modulated) Gaussian functions are considered.

 Taking the Fourier transform (unitary, angular-frequency convention) of a Gaussian function with parameters a = 1, b = 0 and c yields another Gaussian function, with parameters $c$, b = 0 and $1/c$.
 So in particular the Gaussian functions with b = 0 and $c = 1$ are kept fixed by the Fourier transform (they are eigenfunctions of the Fourier transform with eigenvalue 1).

 A physical realization is that of the diffraction pattern: for example, a photographic slide whose transmittance has a Gaussian variation is also a Gaussian function.

 The fact that the Gaussian function is an eigenfunction of the continuous Fourier transform allows us to derive the following interesting identity from the Poisson summation formula: